 This annual report on Form 10-K contains forward-looking statements that have been made pursuant to the provisions of the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements are based on current expectations, estimates and projections about our industry, management's beliefs and certain assumptions made by our management, and may include, but are not limited to, statements regarding to:
+Such forward-looking statements are based on current expectations, estimates and projections about our industry, management's beliefs, and certain assumptions made by our management, and may include, but are not limited to statements regarding to:

-- the potential benefits and commercial potential of our potential products, - level of future sales, if any, - collections, costs, expenses and capital requirements, cash outflows, - the safety and efficacy of our product candidates, - estimates of the potential markets and estimated trial dates, - sales and marketing plans, - any changes in the current or anticipated market demand or medical need of our potential products, - our clinical trials, commencement dates for new clinical trials, clinical trial results, evaluation of our clinical trial results by regulatory agencies in other countries, - need for additional research and testing, - the uncertainties involved in the drug development process and manufacturing, - our future research and development activities, - assessment of competitors and potential competitors, - potential costs resulting from product liability or other third-party claims, - the sufficiency of our existing capital resources and projected cash needs, and - assessment of impact of recent accounting pronouncements.
+- the potential benefits and commercial potential of our potential products, - level of future sales, if any, - collections, costs, expenses and capital requirements, cash outflows, - the safety and efficacy of our product candidates, - estimates of the potential markets and estimated trial dates, - sales and marketing plans, - any changes in the current or anticipated market demand or medical need of our potential products, - our clinical trials, commencement dates for new clinical trials, clinical trial results, evaluation of our clinical trial results by regulatory agencies in other countries, - need for additional research and testing, - the uncertainties involved in the drug development process and manufacturing, - our future research and development activities, - assessment of competitors and potential competitors, - potential costs resulting from product liability or other third-party claims, - the sufficiency of our existing capital resources and projected cash needs, - our ability to obtain additional financing, - assessment of impact of recent accounting pronouncements, and - government regulation and approvals.